top of page

 Milk or plant-based beverages are also great choices because they provide the water our brain needs, but also other important nutrients like vitamins, minerals and brain-boosting protein.
 For school lunches, nuts not being allowed, oat and hemp milks would be the school-approved choices and that is perfect because they both are also a very good source of fiber, while hemp milk also offers healthy plant-based omega 3 fats!
 When choosing plant-based milks you want to look for a clean and short ingredient list, with no added gums or emulsifiers, a low sugar content and a higher nut and grain content.

 I personally love Elmhurst 1925 Plant-Based Milks because not only do they have a diverse collection of plant-based milks, including unsweetened, single-serve, barista-style, creamers and flavored, but they all contain at most 6 ingredients, no added gums or emulsifiers, and offer up to 4 times more nuts per serving than other leading nut milk brands.
 They are also non-GMO project verified.
-I prefer the unsweetened varieties, but most kids may be a little pickier.
-If we are to replace their sugar-packed juices, chocolate milks or other flavored beverages with a healthier and better alternative, Elmhurst 1925 offers a few interesting options.
-Their flavored oat milks contain 60 to 75% less sugar than the usual flavored milk beverages and come in 4 flavors!
-They are also lunchbox and allergen friendly options.
-All the single serve oat milk varieties have 30 g of whole grains per serving, 3 g of fiber, low in saturated fat and are made with oats grown in Canada. (**If you live in Calgary you can find these at Safeway, for my Quebec followers most major grocery stores have them.)
+I prefer the unsweetened types, though some kids might be somewhat choosier.
+These provide some interesting allergen-friendly, healthier, low-sugar alternatives to the sugar-laden juices, chocolate milks, or other artificially flavored beverages commonly given to kids.

-For more tips on kid's nutrition, brain health and immunity boosting tips, click on the link below:
+To discover more tips on how to enhance children's nutrition, brain health and immunity, click the link below:

 If you read this article or any other article on the blog let me know how you liked it by leaving a comment/rating below!
 Also, please follow along on Pinterest, Instagram and Facebook for even more tips and tricks or quick and easy live recipes!